vmware-archive/kubecfg-nonroot-nginx/README.md

 ## Delete all created resources

-Use this command that deletes all but the pvc:
+Use this command that deletes the deployment:

 ```
 $ kubecfg delete -f nginx.jsonnet